ArturKarbone/principal/principal_practice.md

 37. Waiting for code review
 38. Blocking code review / Code review is the first priority
 39. Waiting for clarification, approvals
-40. Unplanned work (unexpected Critical Bug found on Production)
+40. Unplanned work (Critical Bug found on Production)

 In your project, which activities contribute to increased WiP?
 List three major activities.
 Share it with the team and discuss how to improve the situation.